-It is latter reviled that this version of Jay was in fact zoom playing a roll and in the season 2 final we learn he took inspiration and the name from the man he had been keeping in a mettle mask.
-This turns out to be the real jay Garrick, the flash from a third earth and that world's doppelganger for Barry’s father Henry Allen (played by John Wesley Shipp who previously played Barry Allen in the 1990 flash TV series).
+It is later revealed that this version of Jay is in fact Zoom playing a role and in the season 2 final we learn he took inspiration and the name from the man he had been keeping in a metal mask.
+This turns out to be the real Jay Garrick, the Flash from Earth-2 and that world's doppelganger for Barry’s father Henry Allen (played by John Wesley Shipp, who previously played Barry Allen in the 1990 flash TV series).

 Justice League Heroes

 Jay makes an appearance in the game Justice League Heroes as an alternate costume option for the Flash.

 Jay Garrick appears as a Premier Skin for the Flash in Injustice 2.
 Garrick found himself time displaced in the current world after running too fast.
 A co-founder of the JSA and the original Flash, he is friends with Dr. Fate, Black Canary's mother and Alan Scott.
 It is stated that Dinah trusts him a lot as a friend of her mother's.